-In the event where a loved one is exhibiting a mental health crisis or several of the warning signs, immediately call the National Suicide Prevention Lifeline at (800) 273-8255.
+In the event a loved one is showing signs of a mental health crisis or suicide warning signs, call the National Suicide Prevention Lifeline at (800) 273-8255.

-Medication is considered the first-line treatment element for individuals with a depressive disorder.
-Antidepressant therapy involves medications available as SSRIs, SNRIs, MAOIs, or tricyclic antidepressants that help adjust brain chemistry and hopefully alleviate the symptoms of depression.
+Medication is the first-line treatment for people with depression.
+Antidepressants are drugs, such as SSRIs, SNRIs, MAOIs, or tricyclics that help adjust brain chemistry.
+Over time these drugs can reduce the symptoms of depression.

 Small groups discuss topics introduced by the therapist.
-This helps the group members to engage in sharing their personal feelings and experiences.
-This provides a sense of connection and camaraderie with others who are also struggling with depression.
+This helps the group members to engage in sharing their feelings and life stories.
+This provides a sense of peer support with others who are also struggling with depression.

-There is a growing trend in psychiatry to include holistic therapies among the treatment elements for depression.
-These activities can help reduce stress and induce feelings of inner peace and calm.
+There is a growing trend in mental health treatment to include holistic therapies as part of the treatment of depression.
+These can help reduce stress and help create feelings of inner peace and calm.
 These include massage, yoga, art therapy, and mindfulness.

-In the event that an individual is suffering from a mental health crisis, such as a suicide attempt, a higher level of care is appropriate.
-A residential treatment program offers acute stabilization provisions, as well as extended care for severe depression.
-The residential setting provides a more intensive, customized treatment protocol for the individual with severe and persistent depression.
+If there is a mental health crisis, like a suicide attempt, a higher level of care is proper.
+A treatment program that offers acute stabilization and extended care for severe depression would be needed.
+The residential rehab setting can provide a more focused treatment plan for a loved one with depression.

-Elevation Behavioral Health is a full-spectrum mental health center providing residential mental health treatment in a private home setting.
+Elevation Behavioral Health is a full-spectrum mental health center that provides mental health treatment in a private home setting.
 We also offer transitional housing and outpatient services.
-Elevation Behavioral Health believes in an integrated approach to treating depression, offering evidence-based therapies, medication management, and holistic activities for a well-rounded program.
-For more details about our depression treatment program, please reach out to Elevation Behavioral Health today at (888) 561-0868.
+Elevation Behavioral Health believes in a combined approach to treating depression.
+This involves evidence-based therapies and holistic activities for a well-rounded program.
+For more details about our program, please reach out to us today at (888) 561-0868.